ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ])
 ~~~

-Note that the Transparency Service depends on both the client's authentication context (if present) and the verification of the Signed Statement in the Registration Policy.
+A Transparency Service depends on both the client's authentication context (if present) and the verification of the Signed Statement in the Registration Policy.

 The Registration Policy for the Transparency Service MUST be applied before any additional processing.
 The details of Registration Policies are out of scope for this document.